fossabot/everpl/docs/source/developer/generic_thing_types.rst

 :capabilities:
     "actuator", "has_state", "is_active", "on_off", "has_volume"

-Speaker is a common device type for all sound speakers with a single input source.
+Speaker is a common device type for all Speakers (sound producing devices) with a single input source.
 The only thing they can do is to be turned on, off and regulate their volume (i.e. the level of loudness).

-Please not that muted devices and devices with a volume set to zero are still considered as "active" devices.
+Please note that muted devices and devices with a volume set to zero are still considered as "active" devices.
 So, Speakers are considered to be in "active" state until they are not powered off.